-Van Andel Institute Graduate School (VAIGS) develops future leaders in biomedical research through an intense, problem-focused Ph.D. degree in molecular and cellular biology.
-By combining rigorous, inquiry-based coursework with extensive experience in laboratories led by the Institute’s expert faculty, VAIGS prepares students for productive careers in biomedical research and beyond.
-The Graduate School thrives within the state-of-the-art facilities of Van Andel Research Institute, with access to extensive core technology support and the resources of collaborators in Grand Rapids, Michigan and around the country.
+Van Andel Institute Graduate School transforms students into independent scientists through an intense, problem-focused Ph.D. degree in molecular and cellular biology.
+By combining rigorous, problem-based coursework with extensive experience in laboratories led by the Institute’s expert faculty, the Graduate School prepares students for productive careers in biomedical research and beyond.
+The Graduate School thrives within the state-of-the-art facilities of Van Andel Institute, with access to extensive core technology support and the resources of collaborators in Grand Rapids, Michigan and around the country.

 Van Andel Institute Graduate School is a member of the Cancer Biology Training Consortium (CABTRAC)